elsoul/rails-gke/README.md

 # Ruby on Rails GKE Deploy Kit

 Ruby on Rails GKE Deploy Kit.
-You can deploy your Ruby on Rails on Google Kubernate Engine with https.
+You can deploy your Ruby on Rails on Google Kubernate Engine with ingress https.

 <p align="center">